I'm ready to make a name for myself.

 Bachelor of Fine Arts in Fashion Design

 Taking risks is nothing new for me.It takes more than a love of fashion to carve out a career in such a highly competitive field.
 It takes confidence, drive, and hard work.
 And it takes the skills our program can help you build.
 You’ll start with fundamentals like color theory, fashion drawing, pattern-making, accessory design, and life drawing, then begin to add to your skills in areas including fabric and fiber selection, color trend analysis, and target market research.
 You’ll explore concept development, technical drawing and design, specialty design markets, and product development.
 You’ll study current designers, apparel trends & concepts, and managing the apparel product development process.
-See our gainful employment pages for possible careers that match the program that interests you.

 What Will I Study?